To keep chickens happy and healthy, they need the protection and shelter of a chicken coop to sleep and to lay their eggs.

 Most wooden chicken coops come as flat pack kits and are easily assembled with a few screws and bolts.
 Don’t worry as most are generally easier to put together than flat pack furniture and are supplied with clear, easy to follow instructions.
 Before constructing your chicken shed we recommend that it is first treated with 2 coats of wood preservative and an exterior wood oil.
 Alternatively, a garden paint suitable for sheds and other garden structures is a great way to add colour and character to your chicken coop.
 Doing this prior to assembly means that all the edges and difficult to reach areas can be treated prior to construction.
 If well maintained, a flat-pack chicken coop will last significantly longer than an untreated one.

 The best way to prolong the life of your chicken coop is to treat the wood thoroughly, if possible, before construction, with a shed preservative and oil-based shed treatment or other exterior wood oil.

 Are wood preservers and treatments safe for chicken coops and sheds?

 Our recommendation is to treat all sides, inside and out plus edges and end grain with 2 coats of wood preservative.
-Once these have fully dried, 2 coats of an exterior wood oil should be applied.
+Once these have fully dried, 2 coats of an exterior wood oil for decking should be applied.
 Decking oils are as good as anything for sealing and protecting the wood from weathering and water ingress as they are highly durable and weather resistant.